STP-07 The Role of Government Agencies

 Strata plans fitting these requirements are processed and approved by the local government.

-In cases where a 2 to 5 lot built strata scheme creates a Lot or Lots to vest in the Crown, under section 152 of the P & D Act WAPC approval delegated to Local Government is required (see Chapter 10.19).
+Note: In cases where a 2 to 5 lot built strata scheme creates a Lot or Lots to vest in the Crown, under section 152 of the P & D Act WAPC approval delegated to Local Government is required (see Chapter 10.19).

 Prior to commencing construction of new buildings, Development Approval and a building permit are required from the local government.
 As well as local government approval, building plans need approval from the Water Corporation for sewerage and water connection points.
 This may involve extension of drains and reticulation, connection fees, headwork charges and associated inspections.